programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 trial accounts from 1700 to 1750 only.
 You can of course change this to whatever you like, but this will make the example easier to follow.
 Perform the search shown in the image below.
-Make sure you tick the “Advanced” radio button and include the `*`{.userinput} wildcards to include pluralized entries or those with an extra “e” on the end.
+Make sure you tick the “Advanced” radio button and include the `*` wildcards to include pluralized entries or those with an extra “e” on the end.

 ![][2]